mojira/arisa-kt/README.md

 ## Contributing

 You're very welcome to contribute to this project!
 Please note that this project uses [ktlint](https://github.com/pinterest/ktlint) to ensure consistent code.
-It runs with `./gradlew build`, but you can also run it independently using `./gradlew ktlintCheck`.
+It runs with `./gradlew clean build`, but you can also run it independently using `./gradlew ktlintCheck`.

 ## Found a bug in Minecraft?